 A posterior central disc protrusion occurs when the inner gel-like material of a vertebral disc pushes against the outer disc wall.
 This may cause the disc to bulge outward from its normal anatomic position within the spinal column.
 A “posterior central” protrusion is one that pushes straight toward the back (away from the abdomen).
-This puts the protrusion directly in line with pressing upon the spinal cord.
+This directly sets up the protrusion to potentially press upon the spinal cord.

-In some cases, patients may not respond to conservative treatment and surgery is indicated.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute, offering efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
+In some cases, patients may not respond to conservative treatment and surgery could be suggested.
+It is reasonable for these individuals to determine the least invasive, most efficacious surgical treatment possible.
+Please consider the minimally invasive procedures performed at Laser Spine Institute, which offers effective procedures with shorter convalescent periods and fewer risks than traditional open spine surgeries.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.